jgraettinger/blog/README.md

 and avoid the windowing and scaling limitations that plague other stateful stream architectures.

 Writing reducers can be verbose and error-prone, so with Flow **you don't write them**.
 Instead you annotate JSON schemas with
 [`reduce` annotations](https://docs.estuary.dev/reference/catalog-reference/schemas-and-data-reductions#reductions)
 that tell Flow how to combine documents having the same key.
 This is another inversion from a database:
-SQL functions like `SUM` imply reduction under the hood, but Flow hoists reduction to a top-level schema concern.
+SQL functions like `SUM` imply reduction under the hood, but Flow hoists reduction to a top-level schema concern — a subtle superpower that's leveraged to reduce data volumes and enhance performance at _every stage of processing_.

 In fact, of **(A-E)** above only **(B)** and **(D)** require any code:
 You provide Flow with pure functions that map documents into other